Inverse images of positive closed currents under holomorphic endomorphisms of compact K\"ahler manifolds: Introduction

 \textbf{Notation.} We denote by $\Phi_n$ and $\Psi_n$ the hypersurface of the critical points and that of the critical values of $f^n$, respectively for $n=1, 2, \cdots$.
-For an analytic subset $V$ of $X$, $[V]$ means the current of integration over $V$ and $\mathrm{multi}_x V$ means the multiplicity of $V$ at $x\in V$ as an analytic subset.
-For a positive closed current $R$, $\nu(x, R)$ means the Lelong number $R$ at $x\in X$.
+For an analytic subset $V$ of $X$, $[V]$ means the current of integration over the regular part of $V$ and $\mathrm{multi}_x V$ means the multiplicity of $V$ at $x\in V$ as an analytic subset.
+For a positive closed current $R$, $\nu(x, R)$ means the Lelong number of $R$ at $x\in X$.